UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of sub-millimeter-detected galaxies in Abell 2744: Results

 Rest-frame UVJ colors have been proposed to help distinguish between color gradients that are driven by dust versus age \citep[e.g.,][]{Miller22, Miller23}, though \citealt{Leja19} caution that interpretation of spatially-resolved UVJ colors with respect to dust gradients requires further testing.
 This analysis relies on the fact that more dust tends to produce redder U--V colors \emph{and} redder V--J colors, where as older ages tend to produce redder U--V colors but bluer V--J colors.
-To test our rest-frame color gradients, we use EAzY-Py (\citealt{Brammer2008}; using \texttt{tweak\_fsps\_QSF\_12\_v3} templates) to interpolate, or for 4 objects, slightly extrapolate, the residual-corrected deconvolved profiles shown in Fig.~\ref{fig:SW_LW_fits} to construct rest-frame UVJ color profiles.
+To test our rest-frame color gradients, we use EAzY-Py (\citealt{Brammer2008}; using \texttt{tweak\_fsps\_QSF\_12\_v3} templates) to interpolate, or for 4 objects, slightly extrapolate, the residual-corrected deconvolved profiles (as in Fig.~\ref{fig:SW_LW_fits}) to construct rest-frame UVJ color profiles.
 We find that all galaxies in our sample have both redder U--V and V--J colors in the centers than the outskirts, consistent with increasing dust attenuation towards their centers.
-At face value this is consistent with high central dust concentrations, not older central stellar ages, particularly as we observe bright central NIR light ($\sim15-20\unit{mag/arcsec^2}$) and detect sub-mm emission.
-Future high-resolution sub-mm observations (e.g., with a forthcoming ALMA Cycle 10 program; PI: V. Kokorev) and spatially-resolved spectroscopy are needed to confirm the physical interpretation of observed color gradients.
+Combined with the sub-mm detection, the visible signatures consistent with dust lanes or patchy dust distributions in some objects, and the emergence of a stellar bar at long wavelengths for at least one object (43148, which cannot be explained by stellar age gradients), these signatures are consistent with high central dust concentrations being an important driver of the observed color gradients.
+Accurately detangling the contribution of dust attenuation and age to the observed color profiles will require pixel-to-pixel resolved SED fitting.
+Future high-resolution sub-mm observations (e.g., with a forthcoming ALMA Cycle 10 program; PI: V. Kokorev) and spatially-resolved spectroscopy will also provide valuable constraints on the dust attenuation and age profiles.